 When a word ends with a vowel sound and it’s located next to a word that begins with a vowel sound, what we do is add a /w/ or a /y/ sound to link the words together. for example, when saying “Who is it” we must say “who-wi-zit” to follow the natural English rhythm.
 Here are some other examples:

 When a word that ends in a consonant is next to a word that begins in a vowel sound, what we do is to “hold” the sound of the consonant of the first word:

 Common Sound Mispronunciations

-Here are some specific pronunciation mistakes made by Chinese speakers:
+Here are some specific English pronunciation tips for mistakes made by Chinese speakers:

 “Ih” Sounds Like “ee”